The Depths of Satan

 An Islamic mass killer in France killed 86 and injured 458 by driving a truck through a crowd.

 The Las Vegas killer did not have bad genes but over a period of years he made bad choices.
-He was 64 which rules out bad genes.

 But unto you I say, and unto the rest in Thyatira, as many as have not this doctrine, and which have not known the depths of Satan, as they speak; I will put upon you none other burden.
 But that which ye have already hold fast till I come.
 (KJV)